Here as found.

 Update: After cleaning, I tested it and it works! , how's that for

-The 10c switch is intermittant, I'll try adjusting it but still want to
+The 10c switch is intermittent, I'll try adjusting it but still want to

 I'll probably include more about this later, as those that have

-issueswith these just look for another one instead of repairing it.
+issues with these just seem to look for another one instead of

 Also the door hinges have been re-aligned.
 Not an easy task.
 It took a

 5lb sledge , wood blocks and patience, slowly I got it straightened out.

 Before that the door would not fully open or seal correctly when

 Here the cabinet body work and painting has been finished on the

 cabinet.
 This includes some rust preventive measures for the lower area